East Sumatra revolution: Political causes

 By 1942, the Dutch, who were accountable to the Netherlands East Indies government in Batavia, were holding on to majority of the administrative power in the region.
 A feudal government was formed over the four primary sultanates in the region (Langkat, Serdang, Deli, and Asahan) and kerajaan before (and after) the arrival of the Dutch, Under Dutch rule, the kingdoms and principalities were absorbed into a centralised political structure and these indigenous elites were included in the administration (which they shared with the Dutch) of the region.
 Consequently, both the Dutch and Malay aristocrats were able to use their political power to launch policies that suppressed the rights of the commoners.
 Opposition to the Dutch repression and Malay aristocracy then began to arise among ordinary people.
 On 3 March 1946, thousands of armed pemuda surrounded the palace in Tanjung Balai in response to the wide dissemination of reports that claimed that the kerajaan had formed a Comité van Ontvangst (reception committee) to welcome the Dutch.

-In the late February 1946, Major Ferguson, part of British intelligence, was closely linked with political machinations in East Sumatra.
+In late February 1946, Major Ferguson, part of British intelligence, was closely linked with political machinations in East Sumatra.
 The sultan of Deli had armed British protection and allowed his state to become a stronghold of British Intelligence.
 A rumour circulated that the sultans of East Sumatra proposed to form a dominion within British Malaya.
 The dominion proposal was created to elicit hostility from the pemuda.
 After it was circulated, British authorities ignored the suggestion.
 Then, the sultans returned into cooperation with the Dutch.
 Major Ferguson and the acting governor of East Sumatra, Dr Amir, visited places in East Sumatra and returned to Medan on 2 March 1946.

 Either Comité van Ontvangst to welcome the Dutch or British dominion proposal were anathema to the pemuda.
 For the pemuda, kerajaan symbolised colonial injustice.
 Whether under Dutch or British masters, kerajaan would remain elitist and become executive of foreign oppression.
 This would lead to immediate demand of retribution.